ayenzky/webriq-roots-markdown-to-json/README.md

 ## Options

   * jsonoutput - output destination folder
-  * folder - the director location with `.md` files you would like to include, see example
+  * folder - the directory location with `.md` files you would like to include, see example